ironeternal/ironeternal.github.io/earthkin/index.md

 ## Expert Quirk

-1. You have a fake eye/leg/?
+1. You have a fake eye/leg/? that can sense the presence of strong evil
-1. There's a tattoo on your back that moves around sometimes
+1. There's a tattoo on your back that moves around sometimes and helps you out
 2. Occasionally you'll lose your shadow, and when you find it again it sometimes has treats
 3. You have a treasure map branded on your leg that no one knows about
 4. You're not who you claim to be.
 You assumed your current identity when the last guy died